TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 ::::::

-The next proposition expresses a 3×3 determinant in terms of three 2×2 determinants.
-This expression will be the key to define the determinant of a general n×n matrix in the next section.
+The next proposition expresses a $3\times3$-determinant in terms of three $2\times2$-$determinants.
+This expression will be the key to define the determinant of a general $n\times n$-matrix in the next section.

 ::::::{prf:proposition}
 :label: Prop:DetGeometric:ColExpand